vdbrink/vdbrink.github.io/esphome/co2_scd40.md

 <br>

 In Home Assistant, you can visualize how the CO2 value changed over time.
+And with an automation, you can get notified when the value is too high.
+Use a notification to get a message on your phone or a smart speaker.

 <img src="images_co2/home_assistant_co2_history_graph.png" alt="SCD40" height="250px"/>

-Read along how you create this graph yourself.
+Read along how you create this graph yourself...

 ---